DamingoNdiwa/hydrological-model-selection-bayes/README.md

 The folder `megala_creek_australia/` contains the raw data for the Magala Creek catchment in text format.
 A script `prepare_megala_creek_data.py` places the data into a Pandas dataframe saved at `megala_creek_australia.pkl.gz` for straightforward ingestion into the main scripts.
-Note that the data contains missing values on some days.
+Note that the dataset contains missing values on some days.

 ## Gaussian shells `gaussian_shells/`